Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Comparison Tests

 \subsection{Interpolation Accuracy: Non-Uniform Density}

 We now consider a very similar test, but for a non-uniform particle distribution.
-We choose to test all adaptive setup methods listed in section \ref{s.methods} along with our new WVT setup.
+We test all adaptive setup methods listed in \S\ref{s.methods} along with our new WVT setup.
 As a comparison test, we choose a spherical setup with the resolution intended to scale as $r^{2/3}$.
-Figure \ref{f.stretchedrho} shows the comparison data, in a similar fashion to Figure \ref{f.uniformrho}.
+Figure~\ref{f.stretchedrho} shows the comparison data, in a similar fashion to Figure~\ref{f.uniformrho}.

 Even with this moderate amount of stretching, all the lattice configurations (stretched cubic lattice, stretched cubic close packing, stretched hexagonal close packing) perform very poorly in this test.
-This is not surprising when one considers the 3d structure of the stretched lattices in Figure \ref{f.popularconf_adaptive}.
+This is not surprising when one considers the 3D structure of the stretched lattices in Figure \ref{f.popularconf_adaptive}.
 The problem for these structures is that the stretching factor is a function of radius, and thus not parallel to one of the lattice axes.
-Thus, originally parallel planes get strongly bent during the stretch process, and the particle spacings within one such multiplied by different stretching factors.
-This results in a very uneven distribution of particle density, and the lattice structure can now be easily picked out in the first three panels of Figure \ref{f.stretchedrho}.
+Thus, originally parallel planes are warped significantly during the stretch process, and the particle spacings within one such plane are multiplied by different stretching factors.
+This results in a very uneven distribution of particle density, and the lattice structure can now be easily picked out in the first three panels of Figure~\ref{f.stretchedrho}.

-The quaquaversal tiling and random configuration perform even more poorly, and the problems of the uniform density test get even more exaggerated.
+The quaquaversal tiling and random configuration perform even more poorly, and the problems seen in the uniform density test are even more apparent.

 The intrinsically adaptive shell setup (bottom row, left) performs very well in this test, with density perturbations equivalent to the uniform density test, usually not exceeding $1\%$ for 128 neighbors.
 The only disadvantage of the shell setup is that the density deviations are systematically in the radial direction, as it is only optimized within a shell.